Tyler-Keith-Thompson/aPrincipalEngineer/Content/blog/Automated-Testing-Cost.md

 Think of every kind of test you might write in terms of expense.
 If they take a long time to execute and are brittle they are more expensive.
 If they execute very quickly and consistently then they are cheap.
 As much as you possibly can, push towards the cheapest tests you can write.
 I've released very large projects that are backed entirely by sociable unit tests and I had extreme confidence in them.
 I've also seen teams bogged down with hours of end-to-end tests that failed half the time.
 It's not a great place to be in.

 The cheaper your tests are, the more you can run them.
 Your e2e suite might take 20 minutes and only be run when you're about to release, but your unit testing suite will likely be run constantly while developing and as part of CI pipeline.
 Given that the whole point is fast feedback for developers you want to be executing your tests as frequently as possible.

+[The next article](https://www.aprincipalengineer.com/blog/automated-testing-false-negative-rate/index.html) will cover false negative rates and how to lower them.